 • Have a system in place for colleagues to covertly raise an alarm

 • Offer staff a personal safety alarm according to their risk assessment

 • Regularly consult on and review safety policies and procedures with employees

 (Source, Suzy Lamplugh Trust)

-The trust has developed the charter after working with a wide cross section of organisations over the last twelve months, including small and large business employers, employees, and other stakeholders such as trade unions, and the Police.
+The trust has developed the charter after working with a wide cross-section of organisations over the last twelve months, including small and large business employers, employees, and other stakeholders such as trade unions, and the Police.
 The initiative is being launched on National Personal Safety Day, 2019.

 With an estimated 374,000 people in England and Wales suffering violence at work annually (Source, HSE ‘Violence at Work Statistics’), and clear and updated Sentencing Guidelines for breaches in Health and Safety legislation, the financial implications of not ensuring staff are protected, have never been greater.
-At time of writing, £54.5 million has been handed down in fines this year (Source, HSE Enforcement statistics in Great Britain 2019), fines are also directed by the guidelines to be “sufficiently substantial to have a real economic impact, which will bring home to both management and shareholders the need to comply”.
+At the time of writing, £54.5 million has been handed down in fines this year (Source, HSE Enforcement statistics in Great Britain 2019), fines are also directed by the guidelines to be “sufficiently substantial to have a real economic impact, which will bring home to both management and shareholders the need to comply”.

 Craig Swallow, Managing Director for SoloProtect commented:

 ‘We’re delighted to see the launch of Suzy’s Charter, and the fact it is focussed specifically on the workplace is a great fit with the lone worker sector, and should prove a platform for broad, cross-sector engagement with employers.
 SoloProtect places great value in being able to support the campaigning and education Suzy Lamplugh Trust brings to the subject of better personal safety.’